Abdulllahhhh/Analysis-Pizza-Sales-PowerBI/README.md

 - Data Modeling
 - Data Visualization

-# Dashboard Preview
+## Dashboard Preview
-> Screenshot of the dashboard is shown below
+Below is a preview of the Power BI dashboard created in this project:

 ![Dashboard Preview](Dashboard.png)